Forgot Password

 Up to now, Francys Arsentiev's May 24, 1998, is one of the saddest events on Mount Everest.
 Her legend fascinates and encourages climbers all over the world, both as a benchmark of what is possible and as a warning example in the call for caution and restraint.

-The legacy of Francys and Sergei Arsentiev seems beyond their achievement to speak more generally of risk, ambition, and value in human life striving toward our highest aspiration.
-Theirs is the reminder that standing behind every climbing figure are actual human lives with families and loved ones and aspirations and that striving for ultimate attainment always will be fraught with ultimate risk.
+The legacy of Francys and Sergei Arsentiev seems beyond their achievement to speak more generally of risk, ambition, and value in human life, striving toward our highest aspiration.
+There is the reminder that standing behind every climbing figure are actual human lives with families, loved ones and aspirations, and that striving for ultimate attainment always will be fraught with ultimate risk.

 Francys Arsentiev's experience is a witness that safety, proper preparation, and reverence for the risk of the mountain are essential equipment for any successful ascent.
 Her victory and final sacrifice construct and teach climbers today, and she will thus be a legacy greater than the period her physical body was removed from the mountain.